corda/corda/docs/source/serialization.rst

    objects in AMQP types, see :doc:`amqp-format`.

-We describe here what is and will be supported in the Corda AMQP format from the perspective of CorDapp developers, to allow for CorDapps to take into consideratio the future state.
+We describe here what is and will be supported in the Corda AMQP format from the perspective of CorDapp developers, to allow for CorDapps to take into consideration the future state.
 The AMQP serialization format will of course continue to apply the whitelisting functionality that is already in place and described in :doc:`serialization`.

 Core Types